andrasq/node-qibl/README.md

 Efficient minimal circular list implemented with an Array, supporting just `push`, `shift` and `length`.
 The list can grow without limit, but the array space freed when removing elements is not reclaimed.
+This is a stripped-down version of the very efficient [`qlist`](https://npmjs.org/package/qlist).

-It is much much _much_ faster to push/shift off a circular list than a nodejs array once the array has ~ 10,000 elements, because the nodejs javascript engine runs `shift` in O(n^2) time once the array exceeds a built-in threshold.
+It is much much _much_ faster to push/shift off a circular list than a nodejs array once the array has ~ 10,000 elements, because the nodejs javascript engine runs `shift` in _O(n^2)_ time once the array exceeds a built-in threshold.

 ### clist.push( item )

 Append the item to the end of the list.
+The list grows as needed to fit the items.

 ### clist.shift( )